 - Therefore, the task is neither trivial nor easy for driverless cars as well.

-Motion-Creation Problem, as the major and independent problem
+Motion creation as a major and independent problem.

 - The Decision-Making Subsystem that executes the Decision-Making Task